tung/ruggrogue/book/game-data.md

 3. Its ID is stored in a component owned by another entity that is reachable, like the `Equipment` or `Inventory` components.

 If an entity doesn't fit in any of the above cases, it is considered unreachable, which is the equivalent of a memory leak.
-By despawning entities through the `despawn_entity` function instead of deleting them raw, we avoid making entities unreachable and thus wasting memory.
+By despawning entities through the `despawn_entity` function instead of deleting them raw, we avoid making entities unreachable and thus leaking memory.